 A live in nanny lives at the families home where they are employed.

 However, they have set hours and are not needed 24/7.
 The live in nanny has all the responsibilities of a full time nanny but more flexibility to be available to perhaps start dinner for the family or get the children ready for bed in the evenings.
 They are more available than a typical “live out” nanny in that they are able to help in the earlier hours or later in day if needed by parents.
-The parents have clear boundaries in with they live in nanny, and do not abuse the fact that they are living in their home.
+The parents should have clear boundaries with the live in nanny, and not abuse the fact that they are living in their home.
 The family must ensure their nanny has plenty of down time to recharge and practice self care!

 A mother’s helper is essentially an extra set of hands.
-They are there to work alongside the parent and sometimes take over if mom or dad needs to run an errand or do some things around the house.
+They are there to work alongside the parent and sometimes take over if mom or dad need to run an errand or do some things around the house.
 The mother’s helper does not require the amount of experience that our traditional nannies would since they are often with the parents, but still need to be skilled and experienced in the age group they are working with.
 They are self starters that know when to take charge and when to step back and let mom and dad take over.

 A household manager is in charge of nanny responsibilities as well as household management.